watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 ion and water transport in a cell pair and expands to simulate a stack with a specified cell-pair number.
 Modeled mass transfer mechanisms include electrical migration and diffusion of ions and osmosis and electroosmosis of water.
 By its name, "1D" suggests the variation of mass transfer and solution properties over length (l in Figure 1) is mathematically described.
-The The following key assumptions are based on.
+The following key assumptions are based on.

 * The concentrate and diluate channels have identical geometry.
 * For each channel, component fluxes in the bulk solution are uniform in b and s directions in Figure 1